 Our exhibition in St Nicholas’ Church, Tackley Through Time, is now on.
 Many of our members have been involved in this project — researching and writing, drawing maps, collating finds, and producing the display panels.
 The display is open when the church is open, so do take the opportunity to visit and discover more about our village’s history.
 A full-colour, 24-page booklet about the exhibition and Tackley’s history, Tackley Through Time, is available priced £8 from Tackley Village Shop and Sue Ashton, email@example.com.

 Talks are at 8 pm in Tackley Village Hall.
 Arrive at 7:45 pm if you would like a tea or coffee before the meeting, and stay for a glass of wine afterwards.
-Non-members £2.
+Non-members £5.